 On January 17, 1996, Amber Rene Hagerman, the namesake of the Amber Alert system, was found murdered after being abducted.

-In February 1996, the National Center for Missing and Exploited Children declined to be a part of the Amber alert program.
+In February 1996, the National Center for Missing and Exploited Children (NCMEC) declined to be a part of the Amber alert program.

 In February 2002, the Federal Communications Commission officially endorsed the Amber Alert system.